Cleaning furniture

 2

 You could also clean a lampshade by applying some bicarbonate of soda and wiping the lampshade with a brush.
 This will help to remove debris that clings to the lampshade.
+Bicarbonate of soda acts as a gentle abrasive that is safe for most materials.
 You can perform this process twice a month to prevent dirt from accumulating.
+In addition, consider using a handheld vacuum with a brush attachment for more stubborn dust.

 How To Clean A Lampshade - Fabric, Parchment & Plastic - Step 2